Search

 The Security Council can upgrade with no delay.

-Non-emergency upgrades are initiated on L2 and go through a 8d delay.
-Since there is a 1d delay to force a tx (forcing the inclusion in the following state update), users have only 7d to exit.
+Non-emergency upgrades are initiated on L2 and go through a 8d delay on L2 and a 3d delay on L1.
+Since there is a 1d delay to force a tx (forcing the inclusion in the following state update), users have 10d to exit.

 Proposer failure